eProsima/policies/CONTRIBUTING.md

    need any help setting up, please let us know by opening an issue.
 We will be happy to help you and to improve each repository's instructions.
 1. Be prepared to receive criticism, and potentially tons of change requests.
 Please do not take criticism as personal, we really appreciate your contributing effort.
-To be merged into the master branch o the releases, a pull request must be approved by at least one reviewer with write access.
+To be merged into the master branch or the releases, a pull request must be approved by at least one reviewer with write access.
-1. Changes of the kind `feature/*` must be accompanied by a pull request to the [Fast-DDS Docs](https://github.com/eProsima/Fast-RTPS-docs) documenting the added functionality.
+1. Changes of the kind `feature/*` must be accompanied by a pull request to the appropriate documentation repo documenting the added functionality.
 1. Mind that [LICENSE](LICENSE) applies to all contributions made to this repository.

-## Coverage and Performance Policies

-Coverage tests and performance tests are run in CI on the nightly builds of the master branch.
-New changes should never lower the coverage result of the software.

-If at any time the master branch exhibits a performance regression the priority is to restore to the last working version, until the root cause has been identified an proceeded to be fixed.

 ## Licensing